sajibcse68/MyDailyLearn/CSS/CSS.md

 - Site's layout adapts to the size of the device.
 - Content verbosity or its visual delivery may change.

+#### Some Responsive Device Width According to `WebFlow`

+- Mobile portrait width: 320px to 478px
+- Mobile landscape width: 568px to 767px
+- Tablet width: 768px to 991px
+- Desktop width: 1297px to up

 #### Combining selectors

 - Element with class selectors (selector.class)